 You can read the 2021 Kingston Point-in-Time Count Report conducted by the United Way KFL&A.

-Having this second data point in 2018 has helped our community continue to better align resources towards achieving our long-term goal of ending homelessness here in Kingston, and contributed to better understanding any progress being made in communities across the country to end homelessness.
+A Point-In-Time (PiT) Homeless Count is a snapshot of individuals and families experiencing homelessness that collects numerical and basic demographical information at a single point in time.
+Having the PiT Count helps Kingston better align resources towards achieving our long-term goal of ending homelessness, and contributes to better understanding any progress being made in communities across the country to end homelessness.

 What is a Point in Time (PiT) Count?

 Essentially, a PiT Count is a census of people who are homeless at the time of the Count.
 There are three components: